syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 ## Remote Data

 You can bind the **Diagram** to Remote Data using **dataManager** and the query in fields is used to retrieve the data. **dataManager** supports the following types of data-binding: JSON, Web Services, oData.
 It uses two different classes: ej.DataManager for processing and ej.Query for serving data. ej.DataManager communicates with data source and ej.Query generates data queries that are read by the dataManager.
-The following link explains in detail on how to create dataManager. [http://help.syncfusion.com/ug/js/default.htm#!Documents/createyourdatamanage.htm](http://help.syncfusion.com/ug/js/default.htm)
+For further details refer link [dataManager](/js/DataManager)

 The following code illustrates how to bind remote data to the **Diagram**.